 CO2 Infrastructure Project

-The Project is aimed at supporting transport and storage infrastructure development that is designed to incorporate economies of scale, competitive long term costs and uncompromising safety standards.
+- support transport and storage infrastructure development planning that is designed to incorporate economies of scale, competitive long term costs and uncompromising standards.

 The project is expected to be completed by June 2015.